Hollywood Theatre (Portland, Oregon): Airport theater

 In December 2015, Hollywood Theatre announced plans to open an annex theater in Portland International Airport.
 The theater will seat 18 with standing room for 10 to 20 people and also have space for live performances.
 The theatre will show short films no longer than 20 minutes and be free of charge.
 In mid-February 2017, it was reported that the airport "microcinema" would open on February 23 and have seating for 17 people.

 Movie Madness

 In 2017, the Hollywood Theatre purchased the iconic Portland video store Movie Madness, and its collection of over 90,000 movies.
+Movie Madness is slated to be relocated across the street from Hollywood Theatre.